 - Capella University – Hires college-level teachers to work from home.
 Look for the open “off-site” positions.

 - Connections Academy – Read Review – Often looking for teachers to teach from home in a variety of different subjects.

 - Edmentum – Hires virtual teachers throughout the US in a variety of subjects.
 Independent contractor position.
 Must have teaching certificate to teach grades 7-12.

-- K 12 – Read Review – Regularly hiring teachers to work from home.
+- Stride Learning (Formerly K12) – Read Review – Regularly hiring teachers to work from home.
 Location-based.

 - Kaplan – Occasionally hires virtual workers for online tutoring.
 You still may need to be in or near a specific city to get hired and some travel might still be required.

 - Universal Class – Must have teaching certification and four year degree to teach online for Universal Class.
 You have to bid on projects you are interested in completing.

 - The ACT – Read Review – Work directly for the ACT reading and scoring student essays.
 Pays roughly $12 an hour.

 - ETS – Read Review – $10 – $20 per hour.
 Rate depends on project.
 Non-residents of the US are occasionally hired for certain projects.

 - Measurement Inc. – Read Review – US only.
 This is temporary, project-based work.
 You must have proof of a bachelor's degree in any field to qualify.